mcmc101001/StudyStash/README.md

 The resources uploaded by the user is fetched from the database and displayed on the profile page.
 The user is able to delete the resources by clicking on the delete button, which opens a confirmation dialog and if confirmed, would make an API call to delete the resource from AWS S3, and if successful, delete from the database.
 Filters and sorts are implemented similarly to the database page (reusing the components).

+## Solutions section

+### Description

+Users are able to upload solutions to the past year papers uploaded by other users, and the solutions are displayed alongside the resources.
+Users are also able to upvote/downvote solutions, and the ratings are displayed alongside the solutions.
+Sorting functionaly for resource applies to solutions as well. talk about UI design choice

+### Implementation

+One to many field, during the resource uploading for past year paper, include dropdown asking if solution included in question paper, included as separate copy?

+# Upcoming features

+## Comments

+## Custom PDF Viewer

+## History of visited resources

+## Gamification: Achievements and points systems

+## Admin verified/ Profs account

+## Sort by "relevance": more recent ratings hold greater weightage

 ## Additional information

 (ADD TABLE OF FEATURES ACCESSIBLE TO AUTHENTICATED VS NON AUTHENTICATED USERS)